Critical gradient turbulence optimization toward a compact stellarator reactor concept: Abstract

 \section{Abstract}

-Integrating turbulence into stellarator optimization is shown by targeting the onset for the ion-temperature-gradient mode, highlighting effects of parallel connection length, local magnetic shear, and flux surface expansion.
-The result is a compact quasihelically symmetric stellarator configuration, admitting a set of uncomplicated coils, with significantly reduced turbulent heat fluxes compared to a known stellarator.
-The new configuration combines low values of neoclassical transport, good alpha particle confinement, and Mercier stability at a plasma beta of almost 2$\%$.
+Integrating turbulence into stellarator optimization is achieved by targeting the onset for the ion-temperature-gradient mode, highlighting effects of field line curvature, parallel connection length, local magnetic shear, and flux surface expansion.
+The result is two compact quasihelically symmetric stellarator configurations, one of which admits a set of modular coils, with significantly reduced turbulent heat fluxes compared to a known stellarator.
+This new configuration combines low values of neoclassical transport, good alpha particle confinement, and Mercier stability at a plasma beta of almost 2$\%$.

 \textit{Introduction.}-- A primary obstacle for the success of magnetic confinement fusion is the transport caused by instabilities such as the ion temperature gradient (ITG) mode, which is thought to significantly reduce plasma confinement in experiments such as the Wendelstein 7-X stellarator \citep{Beurskens2021a,Baehner2021,Carralero2021}.
 To overcome the losses from such turbulence, a given configuration can be scaled up in size and heating power.
 A less costly alternative, currently explored, is to shape the magnetic field to alleviate the turbulence.
-This option could be particularly appealing for reactor scenarios, in which it will likely be difficult to control density profiles via pellet injections \citep{Bozhenkov2020a,Xanthopoulos2020}, since the penetration distance of pellets may be limited in comparison to the minor radius of a reactor.
+This option could be particularly appealing for reactor scenarios, in which it will likely be difficult to achieve density gradient stabilization of turbulence via pellet injections \citep{Bozhenkov2020a,Xanthopoulos2020}, since the penetration distance of pellets may be limited in comparison to the minor radius of a reactor.